iTunes for Mac: Create a Smart Playlist

 View your Smart Playlists: Choose Music from the pop-up menu at the top left, then click the playlist you want to view in the sidebar on the left.

-Change a Smart Playlist: Select it and click Edit Playlist.
+Change a Smart Playlist: Select the playlist, then click Edit Playlist.

-Remove a Smart Playlist: Select it and press the Delete key.
+Remove a Smart Playlist: Select the playlist, then press the Delete key.